-Then read this expert (no affiliate links!) review of the concept upon which they’re based.
+Then read this independent sleep-industry expert (no affiliate links!) review.

 As you breathe IN (inhale) the soft tissue in your throat and sometimes nose, together with your uvula (the dangly bit hanging from the roof of your mouth) may vibrate as the air passes.